About Rembrandt House

 Rembrandt House (Museum Het Rembrandthuis) was the home of the Dutch painter, Rembrandt Harmenszoon van Rijn between 1639 and 1658.

-Constructed in 1606, Rembrandt House was then located in the wealthy and fashionable eastern part of Amsterdam.
-This meant that house prices in this area were high and the thirteen thousand guilders price of this particular house would eventually result in Rembrandt’s financial downfall as he was never able to pay off his mortgage.
+Constructed in 1606, Rembrandt House was then located in the wealthy and fashionable eastern part of Amsterdam called Jodenbreestraat.
+This meant that house prices in this area were high: Rembrandt paid 13,000 guilders for the house in 1639.

 Discover the best Historic Sites in Netherlands, from Anne Frank’s House to Amstelkring Museum and more, includes interactive Dutch cultural locations, landmarks and monuments map.